KougamiJuan/link-shortener/README.md

 `npx tailwindcss init -p`

-Add the paths to all of your template files in your `tailwind.config.cjs` file inside the `content` section and adds support for dark mode.
+Add the paths to all of your template files in your `tailwind.config.cjs` file inside the `content` section.

 ```javascript
 /** @type {import('tailwindcss').Config} */